Last Updated on Oct 22, 2024 by Vanessa Sequeira

 Founded in 1984, SPEL Semiconductors is India’s first Semiconductor IC assembly and test facility provider.

 • As per the Tickertape Scorecard, the stock is overvalued and lags behind in financial growth.
-It has average performance and profitability score.
+It has a low profitability score and a great performance score, 8.4 out of 10.
 The stock has a moderate number of red flags.

 Click here to learn more about the red flags present in the stock.